FbW-E01/PB-Review-Propblem-Solving/README.md

 Solve each question in a new file; separate files for question1, question2 and question3.

-*NOTE* Before you start to work on each question, Add a comment where you write a work estimate; how long it will take you to solve each question.
+0. *NOTE* Before you start to actually work (code) on each question, make work estimates for each one; how long it will take you to solve each question.

 1. Make a function that works like this: